Get help now Make a donation

 • Find ways to track your progress.
 You could try taking before-and-after pictures of the space you've decided to clean.
 This can help you see how much progress you've made.

 • Make things easier for yourself.
-This might include using a litter-picking tool to pick things up without touching them, or starting with an area you find easier to clear.
+This might include using a litter-picking tool to pick things up without touching them.
+Or start with an area you find easier to clear.

 • Find support for related issues.
 If you're experiencing other issues alongside hoarding, it might help if you look into support for these.
 This could take some pressure off you.
-You might be able to find help in our pages on money worries, addiction and housing problems.
+You might be able to find help in our pages on money and mental health and housing and mental health.
+Or our pages on mental health problems including depression, OCD and trauma.

 • Celebrate your wins.
-Try going out with friends or watching a TV show you like when you have achieved any goals – no matter how small they may seem.
+Try going out with friends or watching a TV show you like when you've achieved any goals – no matter how small they may seem.

 • Ask for help.
 You may have someone close to you who could help you.
 Sometimes just having someone to talk to before or after you clear can feel useful.